bbstar8/movie-collection-webapp/docs/commands.md

 ## 2. Git Commands

-These commands were used to initialise, commit and push changes to a Git repository.
+These commands were used to initialise, commit and push changes to the Git repository.

 ### `git init` - Initialise a Repository
 - ***Description***: Sets up a new Git repository in the current directory.